ALITsupport/BangleApps2/apps/BLEConnect2/README.md

-# BLE-Connect
+# BLE_Connect

-custom app to scan and connect to ble devices.
+Custom app to scan and connect to BLE devices.